The One Rule You Must Follow: Length Graduation

 Yes — mixing gold and silver is a strong trend.
 Keep one metal dominant (70%) and use the other as an accent.

-Build your perfect necklace stack — browse GetSetBuyy's necklace collection.
+Build your perfect necklace stack — browse GetSetBuyy's necklace collection, starting ₹299.

 Shop Necklaces →